ycechungAI/goose/documentation/docs/mcp/mongodb-mcp.md

     └
   ```

-  4. Enter the command with your database connection string
+  4. Enter the command with the database connection string that matches your [MongoDB environment](#customizing-your-connection)
   ```sh
     ┌   goose-configure
     │